Arda Anarat

-Arda Anarat (born 2 April 1999) is a Turkish actor.
+Arda Anarat (born 2 April 1999) is a Turkish male actor.

 Life and career

 Anarat was born in Istanbul and is originally from Bafra, Samsun.
-He started living in central Turkey for his acting career including returning to Istanbul.
-Anarat graduated from Notre Dame De Sion French High School and started his acting career in the TV series Muhteşem Yüzyıl with the role of Şehzade Mehmet.
+He moved to central Turkey for his acting career, later returning to Istanbul.
+Anarat graduated from Notre Dame De Sion French High School and started his acting career in the TV series Muhteşem Yüzyıl with the role of Şehzade Mehmed.
 Arda Anarat, who starred in the famous TV-series Diriliş: Ertuğrul for two seasons, played the role of Umut in Tek Yürek, Efe in Çukur, and Berk in Bilmemek which came to the screens in 2019.
 He currently portrays Çınar Kaya in Turkish drama series Yargı alongside Pınar Deniz and Kaan Urgancıoğlu.